okx/okexchain-docs/docs/tools/monitor.rst

 After enabling the above, you can see the information on prometheus via `http://localhost:9090 <http://localhost:9090/>`__.
-You can configure a dashboard (template id: 7044) suitable for okexchain via `http://localhost:3000 <http://localhost:3000/>`__\ (the default account name and password are both admin) and adjust it by customizing the names of metrics.
+You can configure a dashboard (template id: 7044) suitable for oec via `http://localhost:3000 <http://localhost:3000/>`__\ (the default account name and password are both admin) and adjust it by customizing the names of metrics.